 ME Mar.
 16 to Nov.
 14 Nov.
 15 to Mar.
 15

-MA See () below.
-See () below.
+MA See (d) below.
+See (d) below.

 NH Mar.
 16 to Nov.
 14 Nov.
 15 to Mar.
 15

-RI See () below.
-See () below.
+RI See (e) below.
+See (e) below.

-For (b) above, may specify a different TOY window/restriction in writing after consulting with their IFD office may specify a different TOY window/restriction in writing.may specify a different window/restriction in writing their officed.
+c.
+Project proponents may consult with the following offices in order for them to modify in writing the TOY window/restrictions in (b) above:

+i.
+In CT, the DEEP Inland Fisheries Division, with the concurrence of the DEEP Inland Water Resources Division or DEEP OLISP;

+ii.
+In ME, the Department of Marine Resources or Department of Inland Fisheries and Wildlife;

+iii.
+In NH, the NH DES Wetlands Bureau after consulting with the NH Fish and Game Department;

+iv.
+In VT, the River Management Program under the VT Stream Alteration General Permit or Title 19 Permit.

+d.
 In MA, work shall not be conducted during the TOY restrictions for any tidal water, including streams, or any non-tidal stream, with a species that has a “spawning run/habitat present” listed in Appendix B of the MA Division of Marine Fisheries (DMF) Technical Report TR-47 at www.nae.usace.army.mil/missions/regulatory.aspx >> New England General Permit >> Massachusetts.
-The following apply for waterbodies not listed in Appendix B of the MA DMF document unless the MassDEPspecifies a different TOY window/restriction in writing after consultation with the MA DMF: TOY Restriction TOY Work Window
+The following apply for waterbodies not yet listed in Appendix B of the MA DMF document unless the MA DMF (tidal waters) or MA Division of Fisheries and Wildlife (non-tidal waters) specify a different TOY window/restriction in writing after consulting with their offices:

+TOY Restriction TOY Work Window

-MA (tidal waters) Sep.
+MA (non-tidal streams) Sep.
 01 to Jun.
 30 Jul.
 01 to Aug.
 31

-MA (non-tidal streams) Feb.
-15 to Nov.
+MA (tidal waters) Feb.
+14 to Nov.
 15 Nov.
 16 to Feb.
-14
+15

 e.
-In RI’s non-tidal streams, the TOY windows/restrictions are as follows.
+In RI’s non-tidal streams, the TOY windows/restrictions are as follows unless the RI DEM specifies a different TOY window/restriction in writing after consulting with their offices.
 The non-anadromous TOY windows/restrictions coincide with the low flow period.

 TOY Restriction TOY Work Window